 The Department of Mathematics maintained its position as one of the best departments in Wales in the most recent Research Excellence Framework (REF2014).
 The department returned almost 90% of our staff, the highest proportion of any Welsh mathematics department.
 Results show that 1 in 8 of our research outputs are world leading, and more than 60% are either world leading or internationally excellent.
 All of our research and the impact it has outside universities, was judged to be of international standard.

-The School of Management and Business has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
+The Aberystwyth Business School has an excellent reputation for the quality of its courses and for the success of its graduates across a wide variety of careers and contexts.
 As well as being active researchers, our lecturers have a professional accounting background, so that by applying their real-world knowledge to theoretical concepts, your learning experience is firmly located in the context of proper professional practice.

 Some Mathematics modules are available through the medium of Welsh.
 Further details may be obtained from the Department of Mathematics.